 If you are interested in your children using the crèche please contact office@stgeorgesparis.org

-Sunday School is for school age children (primaire, collège, lycée) to hear and understand that weeks bible readings in an age-appropriate way.
+Our Sunday School is for all school age children (primaire, collège, lycée) to hear and understand that weeks bible readings in an age-appropriate way.

 After the Opening Prayer we leave church behind the icon of the Archangel Michael for the Club Room.
 Here we learn the bible stories - from the Old and New Testaments - that help us understand and respond to Jesus.